basho/basho_docs/content/riak/kv/2.0.6/developing/usage/search.md

    (this also includes bucket type-index association)

 {{% note %}}
-Riak search requires active anti-entropy (AAE) to be enabled in your cluster.
-AAE helps to ensure that the data is consistent between the Riak backends and the Solr indexes.
-More information is in the [Riak search reference](../../../using/reference/search/#active-anti-entropy-aae).
+Riak search uses active anti-entropy (AAE) to ensure that the data is consistent between the Riak backends and the Solr indexes.
+When using Riak search, you should not disable AAE without understanding the risks of divergence between the data in the Riak backends and the Solr indexes and how that can impact your application.
+More information about how Riak search uses AAE is in the
+[Riak search reference](../../../using/reference/search/#active-anti-entropy-aae).
 {{% /note %}}